 IXL phonics skills are arranged in categories and sequenced based on complexity in order to guide students through each step of the reading process.
 Though students are not confined to a particular learning path on IXL and all skills are available to them, students can follow a systematic approach by completing the skills in order.

-And even within a single category, IXL offers multiple carefully scaffolded skills that give students varied opportunities to approach the sounds in words—by listening, reading, or spelling them.
+And even for a particular concept, IXL offers multiple carefully scaffolded skills that give students varied opportunities to approach the sounds in words—by listening, reading, or spelling them.

 Fluency